 Year 2010 saw the establishment of College of Allied Educators to reflect more appropriately the services and programmes we are offering in Special Education and to embrace the expansion of offices throughout the Asia-Pacific region.

-College of Allied Educators was officially registered with Committee for Private Education (CPE), the regulatory body responsible for administering and developing private education in Singapore, for the period from 28 June 2012 to 27 June 2016 (renewed to 27 June 2025).
+College of Allied Educators was officially registered with Committee for Private Education (CPE), the regulatory body responsible for administering and developing private education in Singapore, for the period from 28 June 2012 to 27 June 2016.

 Committee for Private Education (CPE) is part of SkillsFuture Singapore (SSG)